 How does that relate to the "friend zone"?
 Well, sometimes a person is in the friend zone because they simply don't "match" the individual who they are trying to be more-than-friends with.
 They are just too dissimilar to ever really have a mutually-satisfying and equal relationship.
 Essentially, they are trying for the wrong person...

 This problem is easily remedied by picking potential lovers who are a better match - and more interested from the start.
-For that reason, a successful dater knows what he/she wants and what they are willing to give in return (see here and here).
-They also look out for signs of a good partner (here), while still staying realistic about it (here).
-Finally, successful daters learn body language - so they know who is interested in them back (here).
+For that reason, successful daters know what they want and what they are willing to give in return (see here and here ).
+They also look out for signs of a good partner ( here ), while still staying realistic about it ( here ).
+Finally, successful daters learn body language - so they know who is interested in them back ( here ).

 3) Being Bold and Asking